 Kenneth Stirling

-I’ve worked in social work services and social care for the past 30 years in a variety of positions including supporting and managing children and adult services, as well as leading day services for older people (which is where I learned how to be a bingo caller).
+I operate a community café, primarily offering tailored supported employment opportunities to 16-18 year olds from local Additional Support Needs (ASN) schools.
+I am working in partnership, directly with pupils, parents and carers, education professionals, and the local Health and Social Care Partnership (HSCP).
+ETCA offers seamless support to pupils into their adulthood and our staff are registered with the SSSC.
+I’ve worked in social work services and social care for the past 35 years in a variety of positions including providing direct care and support, managing children and adult services, as well as leading day services for older people (which is where I learned how to be a bingo caller).

 Social service employers look for a range of qualities in new staff.
-Having the right attitude and values is the most important attribute; training and gaining a qualification follows on.
-I’ve enjoyed my whole career to date and have enjoyed completing a range of vocational and academic qualifications including at MSc level.
+Having the right values and attitude is the most important attribute; training and gaining a qualification follows on.
+I’ve enjoyed my whole career to date and have enjoyed completing a range of work-based and academic qualifications including at MSc level.

 The job is not just a career – it’s a lifestyle.
 To know you’ve personally changed someone’s life for the better makes you feel proud.